Can I get Life Insurance With High Blood Pressure?

 Universal life insurance policies have a variety of valuable features (such as cash value) and are also the most difficult to qualify for.
 Having high cholesterol will likely not disqualify you from these policies, but—following a usually mandatory medical exam—these policies are the type that are likely to see the greatest increase in monthly premiums.

 Term life insurance policies will also likely be affected by the presence of high cholesterol, though this effect will be less noticeable (these policies are less expensive).
 But if you are interested in qualifying for a life insurance policy without having to take a medical exam, then you may want to begin looking into what is known as a guaranteed life insurance policy.
 With these sorts of policies, whether you have high blood pressure will likely be completely irrelevant.

 What Type of Life Insurance Policy Is Best For People With High Blood Pressure?

 Applying for no exam life insurance with high blood pressure can sometimes be the most financially rational option available.
 These types of policies offer a quick turnaround, enough coverage for the average person’s funeral costs, and are still able to maintain relatively low monthly premiums.
 They are especially good for people who are older or may be experiencing other relevant medical issues.

-If you have high blood pressure but are otherwise young and healthy, then you may be able to find a policy that does not increase your monthly premiums.
+Finding life insurance with high blood pressure, while you are young and healthy in other ways, is not that expensive.
+You may be able to find a policy that does not increase your monthly premiums.
 The importance of looking at the various options you have available cannot be overstated.
 Additionally, it is important to note that even if you end up paying higher premiums today, you may be able to have your premiums readjusted in the future once your blood pressure is lowered back to a normal level.